LCMS2 Unbounded ICC Profile Conversions

 - One critically important editing operation, correcting an unwanted image color cast:

-- is chromaticity dependent, producing different results in different RGB working spaces,
+- uses multiplication, and so is chromaticity dependent, producing different results in different RGB working spaces,

 - produces meaningless results if performed on colors that are outside the working space's bounded color gamut, and